SAP-samples/btp-secure-development/exercises/ex3/ex3.1/README.md

   user: 'alice',
   time: 2025-08-29T22:54:27.493Z
 ```
-- ✅ Audit logs generate a **SecurityEvent** entry for the unauthorized write attempt.
+- ✅ Audit log generates a **SecurityEvent** entry for the unauthorized write attempt.
 - ✅ No **PersonalDataModified** entry is created.